 Nursing courses must be completed in the outlined sequence.
 All liberal arts and science courses must be completed by the completion of the nursing courses.

-The next cohort of LPN to BS in Nursing Bridge Program students will enter in the Fall 2021 semester.
-February 1, 2021 is the priority deadline for admission and all required supporting materials including NLN exam results.
-Applications will continue to be read on a space available basis after that time.
+The next cohort of LPN to BS in Nursing Bridge Program students will enter in the Fall 2024 semester.
+Applications for Fall 2024 admission will be reviewed on a rolling basis as space allows in the program.
+For full consideration of your application, please apply by March 1, 2024.

 - Current LPN license in good standing